Shipping Container Homes Explored - ONE-KEY™ Blog

 Cons of Shipping Container Homes

-According to All States Containers, the average life of a container is 25 years with minimal maintenance.
+According to All States Containers, a container's average lifespan is about 25 years with minimal maintenance.

-The main problem impacting the longevity of a shipping container home is rust.
-This could be addressed by adding external cladding, which as discussed above, can also help to insulate and protect against mold.
+The primary factor affecting the durability of a shipping container home is rust.
+This issue can be mitigated by adding external cladding, which also serves to insulate and combat mold growth.

-Beside California, Texas, Tennessee, Louisiana, Missouri, Oregon, and Alaska are among the states that have a more lenient stance toward container homes.
-For a more complete list, YoungAlfred.com notes the states with &#;more lenient&#; zoning laws or &#;non-restrictive&#; building codes.
+Besides California, states such as Texas, Tennessee, Louisiana, Missouri, Oregon, and Alaska have more flexible regulations concerning container homes.
+For a complete overview, YoungAlfred.com provides a list of states with "more lenient" zoning laws and "non-restrictive" building codes.

 How Can Shipping Containers and Prefab Be Used in Your Projects?